 Reminder: As we noted in our July 11 post, the New York State law now prohibits employers with more than four employees from including contractual provisions in any written employment contracts that mandate arbitration of sexual harassment claims; now prohibits employers from including confidentiality/nondisclosure clauses in settlement agreements of sexual harassment claims, unless the employee prefers such a provision; requires employers by October 9, 2018 to issue and maintain sexual harassment prevention policies with specific content included; requires employers to conduct sexual harassment prevention training by January 1, 2019, and to do so on an annual basis, with new employees to be trained within 30 days of hire; and expands the anti-harassment laws to protect independent contractors, including service providers who have been subjected to sexual harassment when providing services at your company’s worksite.

-If you have any questions or wish to discuss the type of advice and training we suggest in order to comply with these new laws in a thoughtful and effective manner, please do not hesitate to contact Locke Lord lawyers Richard Reibstein, Kait Levine-Brown, or Kelline Linton.
+If you have any questions or wish to discuss the type of advice and training we suggest in order to comply with these new laws in a thoughtful and effective manner, please do not hesitate to contact Locke Lord lawyers Richard Reibstein or Kait Levine-Brown.